 While there isn’t necessarily a direct translation for Wabi-Sabi from Japanese to English, the practice is widely interpreted as valuing the beauty of imperfection or viewing a “flaw” – such as a chip, crack, or mark – as more of an asset, giving the product more character and individuality.

 Leib attributes some of the interest in Wabi-Sabi to the popularity of Minimalism, which also revolves around simplicity as a design aesthetic.
-There’s a calming, meditative element to Wabi-Sabi, which understandably holds appeal after a year of chaos and disruption due to the pandemic, according to Leib.
+There’s a calming, meditative element to Wabi-Sabi, which understandably holds appeal, according to Leib.

 Handcrafted items – especially those with distressed, worn, or naturally rough or textured materials – evoke the Wabi-Sabi feeling by “imperfections that haven’t been glazed or polished away,” Leib states.
 “Natural product is not always perfectly symmetrical.
 Wabi-Sabi is a viewpoint of understanding (and valuing) things that are imperfect.
 There is an acceptance that this is how life is.”